pschool-in/curriculum/content/grammar/new-topics/punctuation.md

 # Objective

-to be able to use punctuation marks and distinguish between different marks.
+To be able to use punctuation marks and distinguish between different punctuation marks.

 # Grade-2